-The People’s Picture are pleased to announce ‘The Story of Schools in the Dales’ artwork.
-Supported by the National Lottery Heritage Fund and the Yorkshire Dales National Park’s Sustainable Development Fund, the project will delve into the development of schools over time in Upper Wensleydale, Swaledale and Arkengarthdale.
+The People’s Picture are pleased to announce ‘The Story of Schools in the Upper Dales’ artwork, supported by the National Lottery Heritage Fund and the Yorkshire Dales National Park Authority’s Sustainable Development Fund.
+This project, led by The NASH in partnership with the Dales Countryside Museum, will delve into the development of schools over time in Upper Wensleydale, Swaledale and Arkengarthdale.

 Over a period of 8 weeks, over 2,000 photos and memories of those who attended Dales schools from the 1930s onwards have been collected – as well as the undertaking of research.
 The People’s Picture has used these photos and stories to produce a giant heritage photo mosaic – telling the shared ‘Story of Schools’.
 The photos come together to reveal two large portraits: David Hodgson of Askrigg School, aged 7 in 1954, and Joan Miller of Yorebridge Grammar School, aged 12 in 1946.